The Prevent Strategy in Our School

 Schools should be safe spaces in which children and young people can understand and discuss sensitive topics.
 The 2014 Government extremism task force identified risks around radicalisation within educational institutions and it is important that Prevent is actively supporting these institutions to protect children from harm and ensure that they are taught in a way that is consistent with the law and British values.

 All maintained schools must meet the requirements set out in section 78 of the Education Act 2002 and promote the spiritual, moral, social and cultural (SMSC) development of their pupils.
 Through ensuring pupils’ SMSC development, schools can also demonstrate they are actively promoting fundamental British values.
 Actively promoting the values means challenging opinions or behaviours in school that are contrary to fundamental British values.
 Attempts to promote systems that undermine fundamental British values would be completely at odds with schools’ duty to provide SMSC.
 The Teachers’ Standards expect teachers to uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school.
 This includes not undermining fundamental British values.

-To find out how we promote British Values at Westmeads Community Infant School please see the ‘About Us’ tab on our website.
+To find out how we promote British Values at Westmeads Community Infant School please click here.

 When assessing the effectiveness of schools, Ofsted inspectors already consider a school’s approach to keeping pupils safe from the risk of radicalisation and extremism, and review the institute’s procedures when it is suspected that pupils are being drawn into extremism or terrorist-related activity.

 Prevent can work within both violent and non-violent extremism arenas and can include topics such as hate crime, racism, bullying, on line safety and extreme political views.

 The Act places a Prevent duty on specified authorities to have “due regard to the need to prevent people from being drawn into terrorism”.